MSUSAzureAccelerators/Sustainable-Smart-Buildings-HackInBox/README.md

 The Sustainable Smart Buildings Hackathon helps develop the skills and fluency to build repeatable and customizable first-party solutions for environmental monitoring, energy consumption, facility operating efficiency, and energy source optimization.

-# Materials in this Reposotory for successful hackathon execution
+# Materials in this Repository for successful hackathon execution
 * General Hackathon Assests can be found [here](https://github.com/MODDSAIAccelerators/SustainableSmartBuildingsHackInBox/tree/main/Program%20Assets).
 Here you can find
    * item1
    * item2